Masterarbeiten

 - Voraussetzungen:

-- Betreuer: Clemens Korn
+- Betreuer: Jonas Mrazek

 Anfragen zu Themen und der Betreuung einer MA-Arbeit können sie auch unabhängig von den ausgeschriebenen Themen direkt an die Ansprechpartner der jeweiligen Forschungsschwerpunkte schicken.